janetjoywilson/janetjoywilson.github.io/_posts/2018-11-24-christmas.md

 - Christmas
 ---

-I truly love giving a book as a gift.
-My flippant answers as to why include no batteries required, one size fits all, allergy free, easy to wrap and it's the gift that keeps giving.
+I love giving books.

+Why a book rather than a tie or perfume?
+My flippant answers include no batteries required, one size fits all, allergy free, easy to wrap and it's the gift that keeps giving.

-The best thing about reading a great story is sharing a great story.
+The best thing about giving a book is that it keeps giving.
+Reading a great story and sharing a great book is never ending.
+It's really a very personal gift to give.

 ## It's like opening up a portal to a new world.